15 Coming-Of-Age Books Like The Catcher in The Rye

 It’s a heartbreaking yet profound story of one teen’s struggle to find his place in the world after being expelled from boarding school.

-Holden is rebellious, angsty, and lost – a place we have all been in during our teenage years.
-But it’s not the storyline of Catcher in the Rye that has us hooked, it’s his character progression and the way he learns about society.
+But it’s not the storyline of Catcher in the Rye that had me hooked, it’s his character progression and the way he learns about society.

 J.D.
 Salinger’s ideals can have a lasting effect on the reader, sometimes making you want to delve deeper into other books like The Catcher in The Rye.